-Based on guidance from FTA and the U.S. DOT Office of Small and Disadvantaged Business Utilization, Marin Transit computed a weighted base figure that takes into account the relative size of the anticipated contracts.
+Based on guidance from FTA and the U.S. DOT Office of Small and Disadvantaged Business Utilization, Marin Transit computed a weighted base figure that considers the relative size of the anticipated contracts.

 The weighted base figure was developed by: